 Are you heading to the wedding by yourself, or perhaps with a large group of friends or family members?
 If so, then there’s no need to worry about this.
 If you’re bringing a date with you as a plus-one, however, many couples choose to coordinate their outfits with each other.
 For example, let’s say you’re wearing a yellow dress.
 He might add a yellow tie to his outfit.
 And if you’re going in a little black dress, he can coordinate with a dashingly tailored black suit.

 6. Skip the Dress Altogether

-Whoever said you had to wear dresses to all formal events?
-These days, many women are choosing to mix things up across a variety of casual, semi-formal and formal events by searching out non-dress based options.
+Who said you had to wear dresses to all formal events?
+These days, many women are choosing to mix things up across a variety of casual, semi-formal, and formal events by searching out non-dress-based options.
 If you’re headed to a casual summer wedding, why not try a cute romper?
 If it’s an evening wedding with a bit more formality to it, try a jumpsuit or a pantsuit.
-These come in almost as many styles, colors and designs as dresses, and if this option appeals to you, you’ll surely be able to find something that’s perfect for your upcoming event.
+These come in almost as many styles, colors, and designs as dresses, and if this option appeals to you, you’ll surely be able to find something that’s perfect for your upcoming event.